johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Sharing treasure ###

-This is one of the secrets to living a truly *Messianic* life, which many people seem never to properly discover or experience:

--	It is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own communities, that we discover and realise our vocation.
+This is one of the secrets to living a truly *Messianic* life, which many people seem never to properly discover or experience: it is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own communities, that we discover and realise our vocation.

-Yet even if some seed does fall onto rocky or difficult ground, a farmer never intentionally wastes seed.
+A farmer, however, never intentionally wastes seed—even if some seed does inevitably fall onto rocky or difficult ground.
 In the same way, our spiritual treasure is not to be wasted or cast away carelessly.
 It is too precious to be deliberately squandered on those who spurn its value and do not use it wisely.
 It must be shared with other people who recognise its worth and who make room for its transformative power to change them.

 This is what the parable calls *good soil*.
-People willing to be transformed through a personal knowledge and experience of the Messiah, who will share it with other faithful people... who share it with other faithful people... who share it with other faithful people... and so on and so on.

-*In this simple, straightforward way, a missional, discipleship movement takes place.*
+People willing to be transformed through a personal knowledge and experience of the Messiah, who will share it with other faithful people... who share it with other faithful people... who share it with other faithful people... and so on and so on. *In this simple, straightforward way, a missional, discipleship movement takes place.*

 ## Discipleship movements ##